zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.61/animations.md

 });
 ```

 For example, you may want to think about your `Animated.Value` as going from 0 to 1, but animate the position from 150px to 0px and the opacity from 0 to 1.
-This can easily be done by modifying `style` from the example above like so:
+This can be done by modifying `style` from the example above like so:

 ```jsx
   style={{